Skip to navigation Skip to content

 The context

-• 54% of the energy consumed in Quebec in 2019 was still produced from fossil fuels.
-To decarbonize Quebec's buildings, vehicles and industries and transition this use of fossil fuels to electricity, we will need an additional one-half Hydro-Québec (in other words, at least 100 TWh) by 2050, according to government estimates.
+• 50% of the energy consumed in Quebec in 2020 was still from fossil fuels.
+To decarbonize Quebec's buildings, vehicles and industries and transition this use of fossil fuels to renewable energy, we will need at least an additional one-half Hydro-Québec (in other words, at least 100 TWh) by 2050, according to government estimates.

 The issues